alexandzors/things/Scripts/PowerShell/README.md

 This script writes to the same Event Log as `Plex-Watchdog.ps1`.

 ---
-# Mount-Media-Directory.ps1
-This script mounts a media directory at login.
-This is useful for when Windows does not automatically reconnect to the shared drive after boot.

-# Mount-Plex-Media-Directory.ps1
-Same as above but set for a directory named Plex.

----
 # Plex-Watchdog.ps1
 Invoked by `Plex-Watchdog-Invoker.vbs`.
 This script checks to see if Plex is running by querying the plex web UI for the local server.
 If it returns a HTTP 500 error (aka a timeout) the script will automatically terminate the `Plex Media Server` service as well as any associated child services.
 It will then attempt to restart the `Plex Media Server` service executable.